-Juniper Networks Inc. (JNPR), the second- biggest maker of computer network equipment, forecast profit that missed analysts’ estimates as stiffer competition and spending cutbacks by telecommunications companies curb growth.
+Juniper Networks Inc. (JNPR:US), the second- biggest maker of computer network equipment, forecast profit that missed analysts’ estimates as stiffer competition and spending cutbacks by telecommunications companies curb growth.

 Fourth-quarter profit excluding some costs will be 19 cents to 22 cents a share, Juniper said today in a statement.
 That’s below the average estimate of 24 cents, according to data compiled by Bloomberg.
 Revenue will total $1.1 billion to $1.13 billion, Juniper said, less than the $1.15 billion estimate.